dickhardt/sample-node-a2p3/README.md

 When you make changes, `git aws.push` will upload your local commits to AWS (remember to `git commit -a -m"<commit description here>"`)

-Additional documetion on running [Node on Elastic Beanstalk](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_nodejs.html)
+Additional documentation on running [Node on Elastic Beanstalk](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_nodejs.html)

 ##Related